By Laura Chapman

 Finding an environmentally friendly place to stay while traveling can be rather difficult, especially while cycling (for example), when a traveler doesn’t know precisely where they will be staying on a given night.
 There are ways, however, to choose the greenest hotels.
 One of the most obvious methods, when booking ahead, is to search the hotel’s website for environmental accreditation and membership of green associations.
 By looking out for the clear signs of green-thinking (water-collection facilities, solar panels etc.) it is possible to spot a green hotel from the street.
 In addition, it is useful to note small points about the running of the hotel, while a guest, which should help to decide whether one should stay there again: do they recycle rubbish? do they provide individual amenities (soap, shampoo)?

-While traveling, some may wish to stay in a hotel which is specifically tuned to conservation.
-Through research it is possible to find a hotel on a traveler’s route which active in providing sanctuary for local wildlife – once more, this is a great way to give one’s economic vote to businesses which are active in being green.
+Through research it is possible to find a hotel on a traveler’s route which is active in providing sanctuary for local wildlife – once more, this is a great way to give one’s economic vote to businesses which are active in being green.

 Travel and getting around is one of the main contributors to CO2 emissions and other pollution word-wide.
 Therefore it presents an opportunity for people who enjoy travel and seeing new places to be active in choosing the most environmentally sustainable transport and accommodation.
 As such, travelers can make a difference while they enjoy themselves and see more of the world.